Laura Zabel

 Jacqson Collins

-As a Mitchell resident and Director of Commercial and Agribusiness banking for First National Bank, Jacqson has a unique perspective when it comes to the challenges and opportunities available to rural businesses and agriculture operations.
+As a Mitchell resident and Eastern Regional President for BankWest, Jacqson has a unique perspective when it comes to the challenges and opportunities available to rural businesses and agriculture operations.
 He is connected to rural people and places through his job and is dedicated to helping them succeed.
 His financial and lending expertise are an asset to the Dakota Resources team, while his connections across the region allow him to spread the word about the valuable programs and resources available to the people living here.

 Erik Gaikowski